 Nothing excites me for more fall than decorating pumpkins!
-When the kind folks at Martha Stewart sent me a fake pumpkin or funkin, as they called it, I was thrilled to get my craft on.
+When the kind folks at Martha Stewart sent me a faux pumpkin, I was thrilled to get my craft on.
 Today I am combining three things I love: Pom Pom Flowers, Pumpkins and a slight nod to Audrey Hepburn with my eighth #12MonthsofMartha DIY Pom Pom Flower Pumpkin.

 First, I sprayed my pumpkin with my favorite gold spray paint, Rust-Oleum Metallic Gold Spray Paint.
 It only took two coats for a nice even cover.